JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 Beginning in version 2019.1, the IntelliJ Platform supports representing a plugin with a logo.
 A _Plugin Logo_ is intended to be a unique representation of a plugin's functionality, technology, or company.
-Previously this page referred to Plugin Logos as _Plugin Icons_.

 **Note:** icons and images used within a plugin have different requirements.
 See [Working with Icons and Images](work_with_icons_and_images.md) for more information.